 This question has been asked of me on many occasions and under lots of different circumstances throughout my life.
-This past week I was asked about Berry Lee (Bubba) in an unusual setting, and the conversation which followed brought me a lot of peace and comfort.
+On one occasion I was asked about Berry Lee (Bubba) in an unusual setting, and the conversation which followed brought me a lot of peace and comfort.

 Recently I have experienced a marked decrease in exercise tolerance which has concerned both Cathy and me.
-I plead guilty for acting like many physicians in that I had not seen a doctor for my health for at least five previous years, so I had no idea what was happening.
-I suspected advancing coronary atherosclerosis (hardening of the arteries) because of family history.
+I plead guilty for acting like many physicians as I had not seen a doctor for my health for at least five previous years, so I had no idea what was happening.
+I suspected advancing coronary atherosclerosis (hardening of the arteries) because of our family history.
 At Cathy’s insistence and the pleading of our children I agreed to consult a cardiologist, Dr. David Churchill in Fayetteville.
-I had known him and about his excellent reputation when we lived there over ten years ago.
+I had known him and about his excellent reputation when we lived there over ten years previously.

 I decided early on I would be completely compliant to my doctor’s orders and not become a grumpy and demanding old doctor with my heels dug in!
 Having the loving encouragement and complete devotion of Cathy at my side combined with the concerns and sweet prayers of our children, grandchildren, other family members and friends have made the journey a lot less uncomfortable.